 Licenses and Certifications:

-Must possess: mobility to work in a standard office setting and use standard office equipment, including a computer, and to operate a motor vehicle to visit various recreation and meeting sites; vision to read printed materials and a computer screen; hearing and speech to communicate in person and over the telephone.
+Must possess: mobility, strength, and stamina to perform physical work for extended periods of time; to work in a standard office setting and use standard office equipment, including a computer, and a operate a motor vehicle to visit various recreation and meeting sites; to operate a wide variety of cleaning tools and equipment; vision to read printed materials and a computer screen; hearing and speech to communicate in person and over the telephone.
 Standing in and walking between work areas is frequently required.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard, calculator and to operate standard office equipment.
-Incumbents frequently bend, stoop, kneel, and reach to perform assigned duties, as well as push and pull drawers open and closed to retrieve and file information.
-Employees must possess the ability to lift, carry, push, and pull materials and objects up to 40 pounds or higher weights with assistance and/or the use of proper equipment.
+Finger dexterity is needed to operate tools and equipment, to access, enter, and retrieve data using a computer keyboard and calculator, and/or to operate standard office equipment.
+Work activities may require standing, walking on uneven and slippery surfaces, reaching, twisting, turning, kneeling, bending, stooping, squatting, crouching, grasping, and making repetitive hand movement in the performance of daily duties.
+Incumbents must possess the ability to lift, carry, push, and pull materials and objects up to 50 pounds or heavier weights with assistance and/or the use of proper equipment.

-Incumbents work in both indoor and outdoor environments with moderate to loud noise levels.
+Incumbents work in both indoor and outdoor environments with moderate to loud noise levels, wet and slippery conditions, chemical, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
 May work in controlled temperature conditions, cold and hot temperatures, or inclement weather conditions.
 Incumbents will interact with individuals in interpreting and enforcing rules, policies, and procedures.

 Incumbents may be assigned an irregular work schedule, including weekends, early mornings, evenings, and holidays.